When did you unschool?

 Describe how you interacted with other people around your age in your teen years.

 I’ve always been a bit of a loner, but that really came out in my teen years.
 My biggest form of social interaction with fellow teens was through dance.
+I maintained my childhood friendships (mostly long distance and online) and made a few new ones through Not Back To School Camp.
+Most of these connections are still important to me as an adult.

 Describe how you interacted with people much older or younger than you during your teen years.